 Chain Cottage is a sweet mid C19th Victorian property bursting with potential.
-It is set in a delightful plot backing onto the towpath side of the Montgomery Canal near Chain Garthmyl Bridge, with lovely views of Corndon Hill.
+It is set in a delightful plot backing directly onto the towpath side of the Montgomery Canal near Chain Garthmyl Bridge, with lovely views of Corndon Hill.
 The estate agent states that it was originally an administrator’s office for the canal.
 It is just outside the little village of Garthmyl a short walk from the Nag’s Head country pub.
 The small town of Welshpool is about six miles away and provides all essential amenities.
-The canal in this area is in water, but I believe that it is not currently navigable.
+The canal in this area is in water, but not currently navigable.

 An entrance porch leads into the cottage.
 The living room has a multifuel stove and an oak floor.
 On the left side of the cottage is a conservatory or sun room.
 The kitchen has an oil fired Rayburn which also heats the radiators around the cottage, and an additional utility room.
 There is also a ground floor bathroom.
 Stairs lead up to the first floor where there are two main bedrooms and a small third bedroom, ideal as a nursery, study, or dressing room, which is accessed via bedroom two.